 Collagen mixes into hot coffee with just a spoon.
 Easy!

 Plant-based protein powders can be mixed into coffee with minimal effort.
 Add the protein powder to the mug before or after you add the hot coffee.
 Use a milk frother to mix it quickly and easily.
 Done!

 Yes, you can put some types of protein powder into coffee.
 Collagen protein mixes the best, completely dissolving without altering the flavor or texture of the coffee.
 Plant-based protein powders also mix well with coffee, but whey and other dairy-based protein powders don't mix as well.

 Whey protein does not mix well with coffee.
 Whey protein powder can clump or separate when mixed with coffee, resulting in a very unpleasant drinking experience.
 This is because coffee is an acidic beverage, and the acidity can cause the whey protein to lose its solubility.

 No, a scoop of protein wouldn't blend well into coffee.
-1-2 tablespoons of plant-based protein powder mixes well in coffee.
+1-2 tablespoons of collagen or plant-based protein powder mixes well in coffee.
 Whey protein does not mix well with coffee, however, even in small quantities.